 - Referencing and avoiding plagiarism

-- Time management and exam preparation
+- Time management, study planning and exam preparation

 Student Resource Centre (SRC) Location

 Opening hours: 8:30 am – 10:00 pm, Monday to Friday.